Special Relativity -- Applications to astronomy and the accelerator physics: Relativity and X-Ray Free Electron Lasers

 With the help of the identity

 and Poisson equation

 we obtain the inhomogeneous wave equation for $\vec{E}$

 Once the charge and current densities $\rho$ and $\vec{j}$ are specified as a function of time and position, this equation allows one to calculate the electric field $\vec{E}$ at each point of space and time.
-Thus, this nonhomogeneous wave equation is the complete and correct formula for radiation.
-However we want to apply it to still simpler circumstance in which second term (or, the current term) in the right-hand side provides the main contribution to the value of the radiation field.
-It is relevant to remember that our case of interest is the coherent undulator radiation and the divergence of this radiation is much smaller compared to the angle $1/\gamma$.
-It can be shown that the gradient term, $4\pi c^2 \vec{\nabla} \rho$, in the right-hand side of the nonhomoheneous wave equation can be neglected.
-Thus we consider the wave equation
+This nonhomogeneous wave equation thus serves as the complete and accurate formulation for describing radiation.
+However, we aim to apply it to a simplified scenario in which the second term on the right-hand side—associated with the current density—dominates the contribution to the radiation field.

+It is important to recall that our focus is on coherent undulator radiation, which exhibits a divergence much smaller than the angle $1/\gamma$.
+Under this condition, it can be shown that the gradient term, $4\pi c^2 \vec{\nabla} \rho$, on the right-hand side of the wave equation becomes negligible.
+As a result, we simplify the wave equation to the following form:

-We wish to examine the case when the phase velocity of the current wave is close to the velocity of light.
-This requirement may be met under resonance condition $\omega/c = \omega/v_z - k_w$.
+We now consider the case in which the phase velocity of the current wave is close to the speed of light.
+This condition can be satisfied under the resonance condition $\omega/c = \omega/v_z - k_w$.
 This is the condition for synchronism between the transverse electromagnetic wave and the fast transverse current wave with the propagation constant $\omega/v_z - k_w$.
-With the current wave traveling with the same phase speed as electromagnetic wave, we have the possibility of obtaining a spatial resonance between electromagnetic wave and electrons.
-If this the case, a cumulative interaction between modulated electron beam and transverse electromagnetic wave, even in free space.
+When the phase velocity of the current wave matches that of the electromagnetic wave, a spatial resonance can occur between the electromagnetic field and the electrons.
+This resonance enables a cumulative interaction between the modulated electron beam and the transverse electromagnetic wave, even in free space.

 Under this synchronism condition—and provided the undulator has a sufficiently large number of periods—the contributions of all other (non-synchronous) waves become negligible.
 Thus, it is justified to focus solely on the resonant wave in analyzing the beam–field interaction.